DAism2019/SCC0/README.md

 The SCC0 license is indeed the right fit for the next civilization—one filled with dAIpps (AIs) and love!
 # Smart Creative Commons Zero (SCC0)

+"Smart Commons" are dApps/dAIpps (smart contracts and their overall trusted components) that directly accept governance from the SCC0 Whitelist Contract (contract address: [contract address]) using smart contract code, and all of its code does not violate the SCC0 license in any way.

-By interacting (which we refer to as "Minting") with a specific DAism smart contract (contract address: 0xdFBF69B7E5366FB3001C9a214dd85c5FE3f90bAe) using a smart contract or an externally owned account (EOA, commonly known as a wallet address), or by directly declaring the SCC0 license in the smart contract code (contract address: 0xaCb910db73473944B2D23D37A0e46F57a43c6a49), the smart contract or externally owned account, along with its trusted components as a whole, accepts the mandatory governance of this license and thereby becomes a public decentralized application, also known as a Smart Common.
+By interacting with a specific DAism smart contract (contract address: 0xdFBF69B7E5366FB3001C9a214dd85c5FE3f90bAe) using either a smart contract or an external account (EOA, commonly known as a wallet address) (we call this "Minting"), the smart contract or EOA and its overall trusted components also accept the governance of this license as a smart common.

-A smart common must be Open Source.

-In addition to gas, A smart common must be free for the public.

 ## On Anonymity